 Dealing With Law Enforcement

-Reporting identity theft to the police is often a difficult experience for the identity theft victim.
-First, the police may not even want to come out and talk with you, they may send you to a website to fill out a form.
-This makes some people feel like their complaint isn't being "taken seriously" by the police.
-It's important to know, however, that the police have a primary responsibility to protect people from imminent danger, and identity theft is a very low-impact crime from the police perspective: there is only one victim (you), no "harm" was done (meaning you were not bodily injured), and they will not be able to apprehend the accused if they show up.
+Reporting identity theft to the police is often a difficult experience for the victim.
+When you visit the police station, officers may not want to talk with you and instead may send you to a website to fill out a form.
+This may make you feel as though your complaint is not being taken seriously.
+It is important to know, however, that the police are primarily responsible for protecting people from imminent danger, and given that responsibility, identity theft is a low-impact crime, since the victim does not suffer any bodily harm.

-Some states have written specific laws addressing these issues, or have created a process for identity theft victims to deal with the problem.
-But training in the police force can be spotty.
-If the crime isn't a common one (like it is in Arizona, for example,) the training may be brief, or possibly even be no more than an email or bulletin board posting.
-This means that even though there may be a new law in place, a patrolman could be completely unaware of it.
-You may find it helpful to contact your local attorney general's office to see if there is a specific process in your state for addressing identity theft police reports.
-You can find information for getting in touch with your local attorney general on the National Association of Attorneys General (NAAG) website.
+Some states have specific laws that address issues identity theft victims may face or have created certain processes for victims.
+You may want to contact your local attorney general's office to see if there is a specific process in your state for addressing identity theft police reports.
+You can find information for getting in touch with your local attorney general on the National Association of Attorneys General (NAAG)'s website.

 When you get to the point of actually filling out a police report, you will want to provide more information than is normally given.
 If you know specific dates of fraudulent purchases, accounts that were opened in your name, businesses that were used, or have some idea who may be behind the theft, you will want to include all of that information in the report.

 Once you have filed a police report, make sure you receive a copy of it.
 Your case may be assigned to an investigator, but again, do not expect a lot of activity unless you are one of several victims.